clustergarage/argus/jekyll/_docs/getting-started.md

 controller with an appropriate level of access to receive cluster events.

-Since procfs `/proc/[pid]` subdirectories are owned by the effective user and group of the process, we require escalated privileges so the daemon can watch for filesystem events of any process running in your cluster, directly on the host.
+Since procfs `/proc/[pid]` subdirectories are owned by the effective user and group of the process, we require escalated capabilities so the daemon can watch for filesystem events of any process running in your cluster, directly on the host.